 The U.S.S.R.
 Council of Ministers and the Party Central Committee consider it incorrect that many local Soviet, Party and agricultural agencies are not providing the collective farmers with the necessary aid in seeing that privately-owned livestock has feed and pasturage: All this, as well as the shortcomings in taxation policy with regard to the private subsidiary economy of the collective farmers has led to a reduction in the number of productive livestock owned by the collective farmers in a number of provinces, territories and republics in recent years.
 Major shortcomings In the development of animal husbandry also exist on the state farms.
-Many state farms have failed to create a dependable feed base and are making incomplete use of considerable existing pasture areas, gathering hay on too small a scale, producing little succulent feed, especially silage, and growing and using potatoes as stock feed to an extremelv inadequate degree.
+Many state farms have failed to create a dependable feed base and are making incomplete use of considerable existing pasture areas, gathering hay on too small a scale, producing little succulent feed, especially silage, and growing and using potatoes as stock feed to an extremely inadequate degree.
 Because of the low yields of forage crops, concentrated feeds brought in from other areas still make up a considerable proportion of the feed balance of the state farms.
 Because of poor labor organization many state farms are not meeting their quotas for increasing livestock productivity, are slow about increasing output of animal products and are allowing a high unit cost, on meat, milk, wool and other animal products.

 In conformity with the Sept.
 7,1953, resolution of the plenary session of the Party Central Committee and in order to eliminate the inadmissible lag in the development of animal husbandry and to increase the production of meat, milk, butter, wool, eggs and other animal products, the U.S.S.R.
-Council of Ministers and the Party Central Committee have decreed: I. Concerning a Plan for the Development of Animal Husbandry.-1.
+Council of Ministers and the Party Central Committee have decreed:

+I. Concerning a Plan for the Development of Animal Husbandry.-1.
 That the number of livestock increased to the following by Oct.
 1, 1954:

 (in millions of head)

 of which:

-For all agriculture On collective farms On state farms Belonging to collective farmers and other private owners
+For all agriculture On On state Belonging to collective

+- collective farms farmers and other

+farms private owners

+1.6 -

-Cows Total 29.2 11.5 1.6 16.0
+Cows 29.2 11.5 16.0

+Total 4.8

-cattle Sheep and 65.9 35.0 4.8 25.7
+cattle 65.9 35.0 25.7

+Sheep and 13.1

-goats of which 144.4 104.0 13.1 26.9
+goats 144.4 104.0 26.9

+of which 13.0

-sheep 127.4 99.0 13.0 15.0
+sheep 127.4 99.0 15.0

-Sows - 3.8 - -
+Sows 3.8 -

-Total number
+Total number 4.3

-of pigs 34.5 21.5 4.3 8.5
+of pigs 34.5 21.5 8.5

-7. That the present procedure for establishing quotas for incubator and poultry-raising stations in hatching poultry and selling it to the collective farms be rescinded.
+7. That the present procedure for establishing quotas for

+incubator and poultry-raising stations in hatching poultry and selling it to the collective farms be rescinded.
 That it be established that the republic Councils of Ministers and the province and territory executive committees are to approve quotas for the incubator and poultry-raising stations in hatching and selling poultry to the collective farms based on orders placed by them and also in selling young poultry to collective farmers, workers and employees.